dr0er/random-ipsum/README.md

 ## 🔧 `Used technologies:` JacaScript, HTML, CSS

-## 👀 `Brief overview:` simple program with even simplier UI, modelled on popular LoremIpsum.
+## 👀 `Brief overview:` Simple program with even simplier UI, modelled on popular LoremIpsum.
 Allows user to get certain amount of text, by entering specified number of paragraphs